-THE HOLLAND AVENUE BOYS: A SUCCESS STORY was made by one of the boys with financial support from some of the others.
-The "success story" is their enduring friendship and loyalty.
+This engaging film was made by one of the boys with financial support from some of the others; the "success story" is their enduring friendship and loyalty.
 With busy working-class parents, some immigrant, they spent most of their time together growing up and raised each other as much as their families did.
 Indeed, they were a warm and loving family for each other, and they remain that way with annual reunions and with an unbreakable connection of trust and loyalty.

 The "success story" gives the "boys" so much pleasure and support that one of the wives says, "My only regret is that I am not one of the Holland Avenue Boys."
 Their trust and affection for the member of the group who made the movie shows as they tell the camera about their successes and failures at home and at work.